MicrosoftDocs/Viva/Viva/insights/personal/teams/viva-insights-praise.md

 You can also set reminders to send acclaim on a regular basis to your coworkers and view your Praise history.
 See [Set a praise reminder](#set-praise-reminders) and [Praise history](#praise-history) for details.

 >[!Note]
->The praise app is a messaging extension of Microsoft Teams.
+>The praise app is a messaging extension of Microsoft Teams that you can access in the Viva Insights app.
 For more information, see [Messaging extensions](/microsoftteams/platform/messaging-extensions/what-are-messaging-extensions).

 ## Send praise